tkng-rivos/ibex-icache-sim/README.md

 ```

 ## Samples
-In `test/asm` there are a few sample diassemblies to try.
+The `test` folder has some working samples.
+In `test/asm` there are a few sample
+diassemblies to try.
 Running
 ```python
 python3 branch.py
 ```